nexus-prime/GridcoinDeltaCalculator/README.md

 # Gridcoin Delta Calculator is in the process of being rewritten from scratch.
 This version is not currently being updated.
-Use https://github.com/nexus-prime/QuickMag instead
+In the meantime you can use http://www.quickmag.ml instead